InfinityWallet/Crypto-Assets/README.md

 # Infinity Wallet Crypto Information

 ## Overview
-This repository contains a collection of information from chains and tokens, allowing projects to provide optional information to be used in the Infinity Wallet and other platforms.
+This repository contains a collection of information from chains and tokens, allowing projects to receive custom styles and further information, visible when imported by a user into the Infinity Wallet and other platforms.

-Any chain or token can get their project added to the list with no requirments apart from providing the information and paying a small fee in Shard.
+This allows any token to gain additional credibility and a professional feel when manually imported across the ecosystem, while providing them with:
+- Custom designed logo of the token.
+- Custom color within the Infinity Wallet.
+- Fiat price display for the token within the Infinity Wallet.
+- Coin info section themed style in the Infinity Wallet.

 ## Documentation